-As Prof Michel followed her participants into new and different careers at middle age, from the ninth to the 13th year of the study, she also found that avoiding unsustainable work habits takes more than changing jobs or even occupations.
+As Prof. Michel followed her participants into new and different careers at middle age, from the 9th to the 13th year of the study, she also found that avoiding unsustainable work habits takes more than changing jobs or even occupations.

 Many of them relapsed after moving into organisations that were supposedly less work intensive.
 Even among those who had learnt to treat their bodies as insightful advisers, a significant number experienced a second breakdown within the first year at their new jobs.

 Not only had they chosen similarly demanding positions but, still weakened from their tenure at the banks, they also failed to take sufficient time in between roles to convalesce and gain psychological distance from their hard-driving selves.
 Needless to say, they also intensified the pace of work for everyone else, role-modelling behaviours they were then forced to sustain.